andrianaagrusa/350-Assignment-1/README.md

 1. Stack Overflow -- for general C++ syntax help and how to input/output file
 2. statisticsfun on Youtube -- equation for standard deviation and variance and how it works
 3. Geeksforgeeks -- also for general C++ syntax help

+* note: "AndrianaAgrusa.out" is submitted as blank so that it can be written on.